By Publius Huldah

 No!
 The People have the Natural Right of self-defense; and the States have the reserved Power to defend their Citizens.
 With the State Militia, The People and the States have the means to exercise this Natural Right and reserved Power.

 What is the Militia?
 As Dr. Edwin Vieira’s excellent series 4 on the Militia and how it guarantees the right to keep and bear arms shows, the Militia has a long history in America.
 That history began with the English settlements in the early 1600s.
 Every free male was expected to be armed and prepared at all times to protect himself, his family, and his community.
 Laws in the Colonies gave effect to this requirement.
 So at the time of the drafting of our Constitution in 1787, everyone knew of this 150 year long history of free American males being required to be armed, trained, and ready at a moment’s notice to answer the call of Duty.

 Accordingly, the above identified “militia clauses” were written into our Constitution of 1787.

 In 1792, Congress implemented these militia clauses and passed “An Act more effectually to provide for the National Defense by establishing an Uniform Militia throughout the United States”.
-This Act required all able-bodied male citizens (with a few exceptions) between the ages of 18 and 45 to get a rifle and ammunition pouch, and enroll in the local Unit of their State Militia for training.
+This Act required all able-bodied male citizens (with a few exceptions) between the ages of 18 and 45 to get a rifle, bayonet, ammunition and an ammunition pouch, and enroll in the local Unit of their State Militia for training.

 As Section 1 of the Act shows, the adult able-bodied male Citizens of a State are The Members of their State Militia.
 So, continuing the long-standing colonial tradition, Members of Congress in 1792 thought it such a fine idea that all male citizens be armed and trained and members of their State Militia, they required it by federal law!